-To start the internship process, you MUST schedule an appointment with someone in the Internships & Placement Office.
+To start the internship process, you MUST schedule an appointment with someone in the Center for Career & Professional Development.

 Co-ops vs. Internships